MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/initialize-new-disks.md

 ## Initialization steps

-The following steps shoe how to initialize a new disk by using Disk Management.
+The following steps show how to initialize a new disk by using Disk Management.
 If you prefer to use PowerShell, run the [initialize-disk](/powershell/module/storage/initialize-disk) cmdlet.

 1. Open Disk Management with administrator permissions.